Delhi to Pokhara Flights — Guide 2026

 Cheap flights from Delhi to Pokhara — book online with FlightGPT

-Quick answer: Delhi to Pokhara non-stop flights take about No regular non-stop — typically DEL → Kathmandu (KTM) ≈ 1h 45m, then ≈ 25m domestic to Pokhara, with around No regular scheduled international flights into Pokhara — fly Delhi → Kathmandu (KTM), then a domestic hop to Pokhara direct departures a day.
-This is a domestic route within India, so no visa is required.
+Quick answer: Delhi to Pokhara flights take about No regular non-stop — typically DEL → Kathmandu (KTM) ≈ 1h 45m, then ≈ 25m domestic to Pokhara, No regular scheduled international flights into Pokhara — fly Delhi → Kathmandu (KTM), then a domestic hop to Pokhara.
+Check the visa requirement for your destination before you book.
 Use the live search above to compare today's cheapest DEL–PKR fare across every airline, OTA and travel agent in one place.

 Looking for cheap flights from Delhi to Pokhara?
 FlightGPT compares live DEL to PKR fares across every connected source — Indian carriers, Gulf hubs, OTAs and trusted travel agents — and shows the cheapest options side by side.
 Whether you want a Delhi to Pokhara non-stop tomorrow, a last-minute weekend deal or the lowest price three months out, every active Delhi-Pokhara fare is one search away.